diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 >- run CUDA kernel (computations executed by the GPU)
 >- copy results from GPU memory to host memory

-running kernels is expensive, so its better to run it less times for more substantial computations (*kernel fusion*)
+running kernels is expensive, so its better to run them  less times for more substantial computations (*kernel fusion*)
 ### execution model
 >[!info] execution flow
 ![[Pasted image 20251126121419.png]]